 This option is for students who want to teach infants through third grade children.
 Students should consult the University of Oklahoma transfer catalog and work with an academic counselor at TCC or OU to carefully select courses that will meet the baccalaureate and associate degree programs.
 Students in this program should plan to take the Oklahoma General Education Test during the last semester at TCC.
 Upon completion of the four-year curriculum at OU, students will be prepared to apply for an Oklahoma Teacher's Certificate in Early Childhood Education.
 A grade of "C" or better is required in the coursework for this curriculum and students must maintain a 2.75 GPA to graduate from the University of Oklahoma.
 NOTE: Tulsa Community College's Child Development Academic Program requires that all child development students enrolling in a child development laboratory course obtain a criminal background check at their own expense.
-Students must fill out and submit a Background Student Information Form along with Background Check Consent Form to the West Campus Child Development Academic Program office (S 128) or West Campus Liberal Arts office (L 144).
-Call 918-595-8177 or 918-595-8079 for more information.
+Students must fill out and submit a Background Student Information Form along with Background Check Consent Form to the West Campus Child Development Division Office (L 144).
 Degree Awarded: Associate in Science For more information, contact:

-Liberal Arts Division, Child Development Academic Program, West Campus: (918) 595-8079
+Child Development Division, West Campus: (918) 595-8077

-General Education Requirements Credit Hours: 48-49
+General Education Requirements Credit Hours: 48-50

 Communication 9 hours

 COMM 1113 Public Speaking

 ENGL 1113 Composition I

 ENGL 1213 Composition II

 Humanities 6 hours

 ENGL 2413 Introduction to Literature

 and select one course from the following:

 PHIL 1113 Introduction to Philosophy

 PHIL 1223 Religions of the World: The Western Tradition

 PHIL 2133 Introduction to Ethical Thinking

 PHIL 2153 Medical Ethics

 Mathematics 12 hours

 MATH 1473 Mathematics for Critical Thinking

 MATH 2423 Mathematics Concepts for Educators

 MATH 2553 Geometry and Measurements

 and select one course from the following:

 MATH 1483 Mathematics Functions and their Uses

 MATH 1513 College Algebra

 MATH 1613 Plane Trigonometry

 Science 12-14 hours

 BIOL 1114 General Biology for Non-Majors

 BIOL 1383 Nutrition

 PHSC 1114 General Physical Science

 And choose one course from the following:

 PHSC 2151 The Nature of Science

 BIOL 2213 Brain and Behavior

 May substitute 2000 level Lab Science course from the General Education list.

 Social Science 6 hours

 POLS 1113 American Federal Government

 and select one course from the following:

 HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present

 Psychology or Sociology 3 hours Select one course from the following:

 PSYC 1113 Introduction to Psychology SOCI 1113 Introduction to Sociology

 Specialized Course Requirements Credit Hours: 13

 ^Child Development 11 hours

 +CHLD 2003 Child Development in the Lifespan

 +CHLD 2032 Early Field Experience in Teaching:

 Early Childhood

 +CHLD 2233 Physical Development and Creative Expression:

 Birth to Eight

 +CHLD 2513 Programming for Infants and Toddlers

-Physical Education
+Physical Education 2 hours

 PHED 2212 First Aid

-Total Credit Hours: 61-62
+Total Credit Hours: 61-63

 Course has prerequisite (See course description section of catalog).

 ^Courses must be completed with a "C" or better.

 +CHLD 2513 and CHLD 2003 for OU EDEC 3413, CHLD 2233 for OU EDEC 2203, CHLD 2032 for 2 hours of elective credit at OU.

 Foreign Language: Students must meet the university requirement of two college-level courses in a single foreign language.

 Physical education activity courses do not count toward the associate degree requirements in this curriculum.

 To receive an A.A. or A.S.
 Degree, students must demonstrate computer proficiency.
 Students may take CSCI 1203 Computer Concepts and Applications or pass the TCC Proficiency examination.

 General education requirements can be found at: www.tulsacc.edu/gened

-CHILD DEVELOPMENT
+Center Director, Early Childhood, and Infant Toddler Options

-Center Director, Early Childhood, and Infant Toddler Options Workforce Development Degree
+Workforce Development Degree

 Program Description: